 Did you know?

-90% of learners that used our app, passed their Theory Test!
-Get it today to ensure you have the best possible chance to pass first time.
+90% of learners that used our Driving Theory Test 4 in 1 Kit app, passed their Driving Theory Test!
+Get it today to ensure you have the best possible chance to pass the first time.

-What is the current pass rate for the theory test?
+What is the current pass rate for the Driving Theory Test?

 |Theory Test Pass Rate|

-And, of those who passed their Theory Test, how many passed first time?
+And, of those who passed their Driving Theory Test, how many passed the first time?